CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 > to execute unauthorised code, access unauthorised resources, or to
 > have an adverse impact on accessibility or performance of a system.

-You may also want to cover how other oftware packages are affected:
+You may also want to cover how other software packages are affected:

 > Security vulnerabilities in upstream software (prerequisite modules
 > or system libraries, or in Perl), are not covered by this policy